karlh001/archiveguard/README.md

 The object is opened 64MB increments to preserve RAM should you try to hash a 5 GB file.

 AG will not attempt to hash zero byte objects.
-Minimum file object is 1 byte and no theorical maximum size.
+Minimum file object is 1 byte and no theoretical maximum size.
 AG has been tested on object sizes up to 5 GB.

 ## What's next?